 Nominations should be submitted by the department chair or ORU director.
 The nomination packet has three components:

-1. The Chair/Director’s nomination letter (two-page maximum) that describes:
+1. The Chair/Director’s nomination letter (two-page maximum).
+Please address each of the following:

 - The nominee’s qualifications and specifically how the particular qualifications and strengths of the nominee will enhance the academic excellence, breadth, and diversity of the faculty within the department.

 - Existing diversity metrics in the department and why the candidate could contribute to the diversity initiatives and accomplishments within the department.

 - The recruitment/start-up package and detailed information regarding the department/ORU’s commitment to the nominee.
 Specifically: